Boston Terrier

 Terriers are fairly intelligent – meaning they’re not the smartest and fastest learners, but they can be trained well to learn commands and perform certain behaviors.
 Further, they respond very well to positive reinforcement training using their favorite treats.

-Also, if they are trained from a small age, they can learn the most basic commands and even many complex ones.
-Even in terms of behavior training, they can be trained to be a well-mannered and disciplined family dog.
+Also, if trained early, they can learn the most basic and complex commands.
+Even in terms of behavior training, they can be trained to be well-mannered and disciplined family dog.

 Health

 Boston Terriers have an average lifespan of about 11 to 13 years.
-However, they are prone to some health problems, that buyers and owners should be aware of.
-Some of the common health conditions that Boston Terriers are susceptible to are listed below.
+However, they are prone to some health problems that buyers and owners should be aware of.
+Some common health conditions that Boston Terriers are susceptible to are listed below.

 Due to their big, wide eyes, Boston Terriers often suffer from eye conditions such as cataracts and glaucoma.
-As they grow older, they become more Thus, it is recommended for Boston Terriers to undergo occasional eye check-ups at regular intervals.
+As they grow older, they become more.
+Thus, it is recommended that Boston Terriers undergo occasional eye check-ups at regular intervals.

 Eye Conditions

 Due to their big, wide eyes, Boston Terriers often suffer from eye conditions such as cataracts and glaucoma.
 As they grow older, they become more susceptible to such conditions.
-Such eye diseases are hard to detect or self-diagnose, and can only be detected by a veterinary doctor.
-Thus, it is recommended for Boston Terriers to undergo occasional eye check-ups at regular intervals.
+Such eye diseases are hard to detect or self-diagnose and can only be detected by a veterinary doctor.
+Thus, it is recommended that Boston Terriers undergo occasional eye check-ups at regular intervals.

 Luxating Patella

 Luxating patellas are a common condition in many small-sized breeds.
-It’s a condition where the kneecaps of the dog slip out of their place.
+It’s a condition where the dog’s kneecaps slip out of their place.
 Further, it is characterized by limping and abnormal gait.
 Sometimes, the dog may show signs of pain in the affected leg.
 Severe cases of luxating patella must be treated with surgery.

 Breathing Problems

-The short muzzle of Boston Terriers can often cause some type of breathing problem in the dogs.
+The short muzzle of Boston Terriers can often cause breathing problems.
 Many times, heat and high levels of humidity can also cause breathing problems in this breed.
-In most cases, the problem is temporary and often gets better on its own.
-But there is a possibility for Boston Terriers to develop fatal breathing problems.
+In most cases, the problem is temporary and often gets better independently.
+But Boston Terriers can develop fatal breathing problems.
 However, treatment for severe breath disorders may include surgical procedures.

 Deafness

 Boston Terriers often suffer from partial or complete deafness.
-It is the responsibility of breeders to ensure that all Boston Terrier puppies undergo BAER testing, which determines if there is any incidence of deafness.
+Breeders are responsible for ensuring that all Boston Terrier puppies undergo BAER testing, which determines if there is any incidence of deafness.
 As long as you get this breed from a reputed and reliable breeder, you will be informed beforehand if the puppy is suffering from deafness or not.

 Care

-Boston Terriers are relatively easy to care for and can be considered as low maintenance dogs.
+Boston Terriers are relatively easy to care for and can be considered low-maintenance dogs.
 Even first-time dog owners won’t find it very difficult to care for them.

 Feeding